IshanShirodkar/CourseX/README.md

 -  Purchased Course Access:
     Access purchased courses at any time, allowing users to learn at their own pace.
     Course progress and completion tracking is available for learners to monitor their learning journey.

-### Admin Features:

--  Admin Registration and Login:
-    Administrators can create accounts with their unique credentials.
-    Admin login is separated from the user login, ensuring security and distinct access levels.

--  Course Management:
-    Admins can efficiently create new courses, providing essential course information such as titles, descriptions, and course content.
-    Existing courses can be edited or removed as needed.

--  Course Publication:
-    Admins have the ability to publish or unpublish courses, making them visible or hidden to users as required.

 ## Technologies Used: